 Upon receipt of a Deauthentication frame from a STA for which the state is State 2, State 3, or State 4, the destination STA shall deauthenticate with the originating STA using the following procedure:

-The state for the originating STA shall be set to State 1.

-The MLME shall issue an MLME-DEAUTHENTICATE.indication primitive to inform the SME of the deauthentication.
+if Management Frame Protection was not negotiated when the PTKSA(s) were created, or if MFP is in use and the frame is not discarded per MFP processing, the MLME shall issue an MLME-DEAUTHENTICATE.indication primitive to inform the SME of the deauthentication, and set the state for the originating STA to State 1.

-Upon receiving an MLME-DEAUTHENTICATE.indication primitive, if Management Frame Protection was not negotiated when the PTKSA(s) were created,
+Upon receiving an MLME-DEAUTHENTICATE.indication primitive, the SME shall:

-The SME shall delete any PTKSA and temporal keys held for communication with the originating STA by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination)) and by invoking MLME-SETPROTECTION.request(None), and
+delete any PTKSA and temporal keys held for communication with the originating STA by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination)) and by invoking MLME-SETPROTECTION.request(None)

-The STA shall be set to state 1

 If the STA is an AP, its SME shall inform the DS of the disassociation, if the state for the originating STA was State 3 or State 4.

 Association, reassociation, and disassociation